 Our primary objective is to create positive change in the campers who attend our camps.
 Moreover, we want to ensure the safety of our campers at all times and provide a healthy, learning atmosphere.
 To achieve these objectives, we ask that campers conduct themselves in a positive and responsible manner.
 With that in mind, we created a Positive Code of Conduct and ask that all campers do their best to adhere to it:

 To think positive and act positive throughout your stay with us.

 To behave with proper etiquette at the facility at all times.

-To behave like ladies or gentlemen at all camp functions.
 To treat fellow campers and coaches with the respect, consideration and kindness they deserve.

 To be on time for all camp functions.

 To report any personal problems or concerns to a staff member immediately.